-Why thus destroy our noblest men,

-To thee we cry, O azure Heaven!

-To save Yen-seih from death, we would

-A hundred lives have freely given.

-They flit about, the yellow birds,

-And on the mulberry-trees rest find.

-Who buried were in duke Muh's grave,

-Alive to awful death consigned?
+Why thus destroy our noblest men, To thee we cry, O azure Heaven!
+To save Chung-hang from death, we would A hundred lives have freely given.
+They flit about, the yellow birds, And rest upon the thorn-trees find.
+Who buried were in duke Muh's grave, Alive to awful death consigned?
+'Mong brothers three, who met that fate, 'Twas sad the third, K'ëen-foo, to see.